create3000/x_ite/docs/_posts/reference/browser-services.md

 #### void **addBrowserCallback** (*Any key [, event], Function callback*)

 Adds a browser *callback* function associated with *key,* where *key* can be of any type.
 The callback function is called when a browser event has been occurred.
 If *event* is omitted, the callback function is added to all events.
-The signature of the callback function is `function (event)`, where event is one of the **Browser Event Constants** properties defined in the [X3DConstants](../constants-services/#browser-event-constants):
+The signature of the callback function is `function (event)`, where event is one of the **Browser Event Constants** defined in the [X3DConstants](../constants-services/#browser-event-constants) object:

 - X3DConstants .CONNECTION_ERROR
 - X3DConstants .BROWSER_EVENT